francescobarbarulo/kubernetes-starter-pack/guides/lab04.md

    This is because you created a RoleBinding between the `admin` ClusterRole and the user `jane` **only** in the `default` namespace.

-## Create certificate and kubeconfig file for a new user
+## Create certificate and kubeconfig file for a new user using `openssl`

 🖥️ Open a shell in the `student` machine.

-Now that the RoleBinding for `jane` is in place, you need to create a signed certificate for `Subject: O = dev, CN = jane`.
+Now that the RoleBinding for `jane` is in place, you need to create a signed certificate for `Subject: O = dev, CN = jane` and a kubeconfig file.
 To do this you need the root CA certificate of the Kubernetes instance.

 1. Copy the key and the certificate from the control-plane node to the `student` machine.